DANS-KNAW/dd-dataverse-authenticator/docs/index.md

 ```
 curl -v -u username:password -X POST http://localhost:20340/
+curl -v -H 'X-Dataverse-key: 0571dee0-5e48-4439-aeef-94fd3dc380d1' -X POST http://localhost:20340/
 ```

 INSTALLATION AND CONFIGURATION
 ------------------------------
-Currently this project is built as an RPM package for RHEL7/CentOS7 and later.
+Currently, this project is built as an RPM package for RHEL7/CentOS7 and later.
 The RPM will install the binaries to `/opt/dans.knaw.nl/dd-dataverse-authenticator` and the configuration files to `/etc/opt/dans.knaw.nl/dd-dataverse-authenticator`.

 For installation on systems that do no support RPM and/or systemd: